ArcanaFramework/arcana/docs/source/processing.rst

   kernel_fwhms (list[float]) default=[0.5, 0.3, 0.1]

-For large analysis classes with many column specs this list could become overwhelming, so when designing a class it is good practice to set the "salience" of columns (see :ref:`column_param_specs`) to a member of the :class:`.DataSalience` enum.
+For large analysis classes with many column specs this list could become overwhelming, so when designing an analysis class it is good practice to set the "salience" of columns and parameters (see :ref:`column_param_specs`).
 The menu can then be filtered to show only the more salient columns (the default is to only show "supplementary" and above).
 Parameters can similarily be filtered by their salience (see :class:`.ParamSalience`), by default only showing parameters "check" and above.
 For example, the following menu call will show all columns and parameters with